Lenna Kuurmaa: Acting

-Kuurmaa played the second lead role of Maya in the year 2007 Estonian film Kuhu põgenevad hinged (Where Souls Go) and Angela in the Estonian soap opera Kodu keset linna, also in 2007.
+Kuurmaa played the second lead role of Maya in the 2007 Estonian film Kuhu põgenevad hinged (Where Souls Go) and Angela in the Estonian soap opera Kodu keset linna, also in 2007.
 Since 2008, Kuurmaa has taken part in Theatre NO99's play Pericles as a guest-actress.
 In 2010, she was given a role of an Estonian Security Police investigator in the crime-drama series Kelgukoerad.
 She has stated that she has no interest in pursuing professional acting education.

 She has a role in the 2012 Finnish movie Vuosaari, named after a particular district in Helsinki and the same year appeared as Pille in the Peeter Simm-directed drama Üksik saar.
 From 2012 until 2014, she appeared as Anne in the Kanal 2 comedy series Tupiktänava mehed.
 In 2017, Kuurmaa began appearing in the role of Ramilda Martin on the Estonian TV3 crime-comedy series Kättemaksukontor.